rss logo

 transfer: 453.44 KiB received, 411.87 KiB sent

-• To make the allowed host persistent, edit the /etc/network/interfaces.d/wg0 file and add:
+• To make the allowed peers persistent, edit the /etc/network/interfaces.d/wg0 file and add the following lines at the end:

 # indicate that wg0 should be created when the system boots, and on ifup -a